dawaa/redux-shapeshifter-middleware/README.md

 // @param {string} type This is our _FAILED constnat
 // @param {object} error The error response from our back-end const failure = (type, error) => ({
-    type,
+    type    : type,
-    message: 'Failed to fetch all users.',
+    message : 'Failed to fetch all users.', error   : error
-    error
 })

 export const fetchAllUsers = userId => ({